boltsparts/BOLTS_archive/website/docs/sources/dev/freecad/basefunction.md

 list must be the same, otherwise the parameter dict contains unexpected entries or names can not be found.

 When working on base files, pay attention to whitespace and identation and do not use tabs.

 ### Testing

 You should now test the newly added part.
 This is most easily done on the command line by typing

     ./bolts.py export freecad
     ./bolts.py test freecad

 in the repo directory.
 This will fire up a FreeCAD instance with the module search path set appropriately, so that typing

     import BOLTS

 on the FreeCAD python console should do the trick.

 If BOLTS is started successfully, try adding the newly added part to the current document with different combinations of parameters.

 If nothing happens when you try to add the file, there is probably an error occuring during the execution of the function.
 Such errors are suppressed by the gui system, so that no error messages are displayed.
 You can circumvent this by activating the `Add part` button manually.
 To do this type

     BOLTS.widget.ui.addButton.clicked.emit(True)

 in the FreeCAD python console.
 This should display exceptions if they occur and also the output from `print` statements.

 When fixing a bug, you have to close FreeCAD, and repeat this step from the beginning.
 This is a rather tedious development cycle, so taking care when writing the function pays off in this case.

 ### Next steps

-You might want to [contribute]({{page.docroot}}/general/development.html) this part to BOLTS, so that every user can profit from your efforts.
+You might want to [contribute]({{ doc(general, development) }}) this part to BOLTS, so that every user can profit from your efforts.